shriajaykumar/shriajaykumar.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am Shri Ajay Kumar Ravindhiran.
-I am pursuing MS in Computer Science at Arizona State University.
+I am pursuing MS (Thesis) in Computer Science at Arizona State University, where I am advised by <a href="https://www.public.asu.edu/~cbaral/">Dr. Chitta Baral</a>.
+My current research interests are: vision-language, LLMs, multimodal LLMS, diffusion models.

+Previously, I worked as a software engineer at Tata Consultancy Services with experience in data engineering and machine learning.
+I’ve worked with NielsenIQ to build scalable data pipelines, optimize ETL workflows, and develop ML models that improved sales revenue and market share for key brands.

+Feel free to connect if you'd like to discuss exciting projects or collaborations!